 - A large handful of fresh rocket and/or pea shoots to serve

 - Heat the oven to 200C.
 Roll out the pastry and place on a baking tray lined with greaseproof paper.

-- Spread the pesto evenly over the pastry, leaving a 2.5cm/1 inch border around the edge (this will puff up when baked to form the crust).
+- Spread the pesto evenly over the pastry, leaving a 2cm border around the edge (this will puff up when baked to form the crust).

 - Wash and dry the spring onions and asparagus.
-Top and tail the spring onions, and chop any harden end off the asparagus stalks.
-Slice the spring onions in half lengthways.
+Top and tail the spring onions, and chop any woody ends off the asparagus stalks.
+Slice the spring onions in half lengthways and the asparagus into chunks.
 Then arrange the spring onions and asparagus on top of the pesto.

-- Now crumble the feta over the asparagus and spring onions and arrange the sunblushed tomatoes over the top.
+- Now crumble the feta over the asparagus and spring onions and arrange the sunblushed/sundried tomatoes over the top.
 Sprinkle the oregano and grind some fresh black pepper over the top.